 The new sortation system is not just designed with a capacity to process large amounts of parcels, it's also equipped with energy-efficient drives.
 As a result, the servo drive-based OptiDrive reduces both power consumption and CO2 emissions.

 The contact pressure of the drive wheels is adjusted automatically, according to the required driving power – even for braking – which prolongs the service life of the wheels and lowers maintenance and operating costs.

-The ability to adjust the driving power boosts energy efficiency all the way to 90%.
+The ability to adjust the driving power boosts energy efficiency all the way to 90 percent.
 The BG Sorter is equipped with carrying wheels that are unusually large.
-This results in a 25% reduction in rotation frequency, with the added bonus of not just less wear and tear but also noise, which makes the working environment more pleasant for staffers.
+This results in a 25 percent reduction in rotation frequency, with the added bonus of not just less wear and tear but also less noise, which improves the working environment for staffers.

 Overall, what we learn from this particular Austrian automation case story is that even a relatively small site can adopt an extremely efficient sortation system for its main distribution centre.
 A system that is also environmentally friendly and pleasant to work in for employees.